Detrimental non-Markovian errors for surface code memory

-We run numerical simulations of surface code memory using Stim \cite{gidney_stim_2021}, a tool for fast quantum stabilizer circuit simulations.
-As Stim does not inherently support temporally correlated noise, we employ the \texttt{FlipSimulator} class to implement custom temporally correlated noise models.
-The source code for our experiments are available online \cite{github_2024}.
-We employ minimum weight perfect matching via PyMatching \cite{higgott_pymatching_2022} as our decoder, inputting the same marginalized independent detector error model for both sets of syndrome data.
+To decode errors, we employ minimum weight perfect matching via PyMatching \cite{higgott_pymatching_2022}, inputting the same marginalized independent detector error model for both sets of syndrome data.
 Each memory experiment is $2d$ rounds long (or two $d\times d \times d$ blocks).
+This choice is primarily practical, balancing computational constraints with the need to capture temporal correlations in sufficiently long memory experiments.
+In realistic fault-tolerant quantum computations, logical qubits often idle for many $d$ rounds, and these correlations are expected to persist or may become even more pronounced in longer experiments.
 We implement polynomially decaying correlations for both the pairwise and streaky correlated model, parameterized by $A_{\text{Class 0}} = A_{\text{Class 1}} = 2A_{\text{Class 2}} = 1$, and $n=2$.
-We set the characteristic physical error rate $p=1\times 10^{-3}$, or approximately a tenth of the threshold under standard circuit-level noise.
+We set the characteristic correlated error parameter $q=1\times 10^{-3}$.